Unison (Celine Dion album): Accolades

-At the Juno Awards of 1991, Dion won Album of the Year (Unison) and Female Vocalist of the Year.
-It was the first time in Juno Awards history that a French-Canadian artist had taken top honors in these categories.
-"Unison" (Mainstream Mix) was also nominated for Best Dance Recording, and David Foster was nominated in the Producer of the Year category for "Have a Heart" and "Love by Another Name".
-At the Juno Awards of 1992, Dion again won Female Vocalist of the Year and was nominated for Canadian Entertainer of the Year.
-In 1990, she received the Félix Award for Anglophone Artist of the Year but publicly refused it, not considering herself an Anglophone artist.
-In 1991, Dion won the Félix Award for Artist of the Year Achieving the Most Success in a Language Other Than French and was nominated for Artist of the Year Achieving the Most Success Outside Quebec.
-The Unison Tour won the Félix Award for Stage Director of the Year and was nominated for Lighting Designer of the Year.
+At the Juno Awards of 1991, Dion won both Album of the Year and Female Vocalist of the Year, becoming the first French‑Canadian artist to receive both honours.
+The title track's Mainstream Mix was nominated for Best Dance Recording, and David Foster received a nomination for the Producer of the Year.

+At the Juno Awards of 1992, Dion again won Female Vocalist of the Year and was nominated for Entertainer of the Year.
+In Quebec, she received the Félix Award for Anglophone Artist of the Year in 1990 (though she publicly refused to accept the award as she did not consider herself an Anglophone artist), and in 1991 she won Artist of the Year Achieving the Most Success in a Language Other Than French (an award created in response to her refusal the previous year).

+The Unison Tour was also well received, winning the Félix Award for Stage Director of the Year and earning a nomination for Lighting Designer of the Year.

-The Unison Tour also received the Platinum Ticket Award for selling over 100,000 tickets in Quebec alone.
-In 1992, Dion was nominated for the Gemini Award for Best Performance in a Variety Program or Series for her performance of "Where Does My Heart Beat Now" at the Juno Awards of 1991.
-"Where Does My Heart Beat Now" also won the ASCAP Pop Award for Most Performed Song in the United States.
-Additionally the Céline Dion – Unison and Céline Dion: 10 ans déjà television specials were nominated for various Gémeaux Awards in 1990 and 1992, respectively.
-Céline Dion – Unison won the Gémeaux Award for Best Variety Special.
+Dion's rising popularity was further acknowledged with the Platinum Ticket Award for selling over 100,000 tickets in Quebec.
+Her performance of "Where Does My Heart Beat Now" at the 1991 Juno Awards earned a Gemini Award nomination, and the song also received an ASCAP Pop Award.

+Two television specials, Céline Dion: Unison and Céline Dion: 10 ans déjà, also received multiple Gémeaux Awards nominations, with the former winning Best Variety Special.